Marshall Health Network Arena

 The Marshall Health Network Arena, originally known as the Huntington Civic Center, later as the Huntington Civic Arena and later, for sponsorship reasons as the Big Sandy Superstore Arena and Mountain Health Arena, is a municipal complex located in the downtown area of Huntington, West Virginia, one block west of Pullman Square.
 The arena consists of a 7,500-seat multi-purpose arena and an attached conference center.

 It is home to numerous concerts and events and was the home of the Huntington Hammer of the Ultimate Indoor Football League for 2011.
-Marshall University's graduation ceremonies are also held at the arena.